-My files are encrypted by ransomware, what should I do now?First you need to calm down and avoid acting in a rash.
+First, you need to calm down and avoid acting in a rash.
 You need to realize that your computer has been attacked by ransomware, which means that the problem is not limited to just losing encrypted files.
 Most likely, an active infection is still present on your computer.
-In all your further actions you should consider the fact that everything that you all you do on the computer, like running programs, entering credit card numbers, making calls – all this can now be intercepted by cyber-criminals.
+In all your further actions, you should consider that everything you do on the computer, like running programs, entering credit card numbers, and making calls, can now be intercepted by cyber-criminals.

 Step 1.
 Remove spyware and backdoors

 Now the main task is to get rid of a virus that spies on you or continues to encrypt all available files.
 To do this, follow the link to download GridinSoft Antimalware, and following these instructions clean your system from infection.
-Many users are afraid to do this because they think that all encrypted files will also be deleted along with viruses.
+Many users fear doing this because they think all encrypted files will also be deleted along with viruses.
 This is not true!
 Encrypted files are not a virus.
 They will not be removed by the virus removal tool.

-Once your system is clean, you can proceed to the next step – determine the type of ransomware with which you were attacked.
-All of them are divided into families on the basis of a principle they use.
+Once your system is clean, you can proceed to the next step – determine the type of ransomware you were attacked.
+All of them are divided into families based on a principle they use.
 For example, such families as STOP/Djvu, Dharma, Zeppelin, Sodinokibi, Matrix and the others are widely known.
-Some of them have a decryption method that does not suggest turning to attackers for ransom.
-Others it is practically impossible to decrypt.
+Some have a decryption method that does not suggest turning to attackers for ransom.
+Others, it is practically impossible to decrypt.